 Piaget’s lifelong interest—the reason he devoted decades to studying the intellectual development of children—was in articulating a biological epistemology.
 Piaget’s early intellectual experiences with Bergson and Spencer left him convinced that speculation uninformed by science was intellectually dishonest.
-(This is reminiscent of Bertrand Russell saying: “A philosopher who uses his professional competence for anything other except a disinterested search for truth is guilty of a kind of treachery.”)
+(This reminds me of Bertrand Russell saying: “A philosopher who uses his professional competence for anything other except a disinterested search for truth is guilty of a kind of treachery.”)
 Speculation, based on intuition and introspection, has no epistemological justification in making claims about empirical facts.
 Needless to say, he saw such speculation as a hallmark of philosophy.
 He clearly expressed his disdain for philosophical speculation:

 It was while teaching philosophy that I saw how easily one can say … what one wants to say … In fact, I became particularly aware of the dangers of speculation … It’s a natural tendency.
 It’s so much easier than digging out facts.
 You sit in your office and build a system.
 It’s wonderful.
 But with my training in biology, I felt this kind of undertaking was precarious.”1